 There are many activities families can enjoy together, depending on the season.
 In winter, ski and snowboarding lessons are a fun way to enjoy time as a family.
 Or try tobogganing instead.

 Taking the funicular up Mount Gubałówka in the centre of town is a must and taking the cable car up Kasprowy Wierch, for incredible views of the southern Alps.

 A visit to Aqua Park Zakopane is also loads of fun, with hot thermal pools that offer mountain views for older family members.
 And swimming pools with slides or shallow wading pools for the kids.

 We recommend hiring a private home in Zakopane for your extended family to all stay together.
 There are many available in Zakopane and it gives you an authentic accommodation experience.
 Holly from Four Around The World

 Family Trip in Portugal

 The Algarve, Portugal

-The past three years my parents rented an apartment in the Algarve for a month in December or January to enjoy the winter sun.
+For the past three years my parents rented an apartment in the Algarve for a month in December or January to enjoy the winter sun.
 The first year they invited us to join them for a week or so and a tradition was born.
-Daddy has to work, so for our little boy and me it’s our yearly mother and son trip.
+Daddy has to work, so for our little boy and me, it’s our yearly mother and son trip.

 The definite highlights of our stay in Lagos were the boat trip to Ponta da Piedade and the Centro Ciência Viva de Lagos.
 There are plenty of things to do in The Algarve and you and your family won’t be bored!
 Lisa from FlipFlopGlobetrotters